-We advise that students identify available places in Clearing, talk to the universities that offer them and secure a verbal offer before requesting they are released by their insurance choice.
+We advise students identify available places in Clearing, talk to the universities that offer them and secure a verbal offer before asking to be released by their insurance choice.
 The last thing you want to do is be left without any university offers at all, unless you’re happy to take a year out and reapply in next year’s cycle.

-A. Within the context of Clearing they may well go lower than the normal offer listed on their prospectus.
+A. Within the context of Clearing, they may well go lower than the offer listed on their prospectus.

-It depends on how much demand each university and course is seeing, as well as the grades of the students interested.
-Get on the phone and see – it won't do you any harm!
+It depends how much demand each university and course has, as well as the grades of the other interested students.
+The best way to find out is to ask the universities directly.

-Q. I have received multiple offers via Clearing, can I put them all into UCAS Track?
+Q. If I receive multiple offers via Clearing, can I put them all into UCAS Track?